Hebrews 12:28: Serve God or worship Him?

 - alw6541

 Why is this important?
-Well, since this verse says that latreuo is pleasing to God, we need to understand what latreuo is, so we can know/understand what pleases God, don't you think?
+Well, since this verse says that latreuo is pleasing to God, we need to understand what latreuo is, so we can know/understand what pleases God, that's important to understand, don't you think?

 Many modern translations of Hebrews 12:28-29, such as the ESV, say this: